 Anyways, now everyone can feast their eyes upon much more aesthetically appealing cookies.

-As my marathon date encroaches closer and closer (oh my god, it’s on Sunday), I’ve been gradually weeding out the guilty treats from my diet.
-My uncle has gone vegan for the race, and though I have been unable to do that, I’ve been trying to stay away from cookies and other processed foods.
-During one of the weekends when Mark and I crashed at his and my aunt’s place, he introduced us to black bean cookies from Whole Foods.
+I first made this recipe when I was training for my full marathon and was gradually weeding out the guilty treats from my diet.
+My uncle had gone vegan for the race and during one of the weekends when Mark and I crashed at his and my aunt’s place, he introduced us to black bean cookies from Whole Foods.
 And yes, I know what you’re all thinking.
 Black bean cookies?
 Yuck!
 But trust me, the name is quite deceiving.
 This cookie is anything but disgusting.

-Although I cooked raw black beans that I purchased from Whole Foods and used them in my recipe, you can also use unsalted canned black beans.
-These cookies are rich in the cocoa, double chocolate chip taste and have a very earthy flavor.
+These cookies are rich in the cocoa and have a very earthy flavor.
 They are not very sweet at all, but if you aren’t into the whole ‘artificial sweetness’ taste, then you’ll probably enjoy these cookies.

-- 1 1/2 cups of cooked black beans or unsalted canned black beans
+- 1 15 oz. can of unsalted canned black beans (drained)

 - 1.5 Tbsp peanut butter/any nut butter